ethereum/EIPs/EIPS/eip-draft-contract-ownership-via-DoH.md

 ## Security Considerations

 Due to the reliance on traditional DNS systems, this ERC is susceptible to attacks on this technology, such as [domain hijacking](https://en.wikipedia.org/wiki/Domain_hijacking).
-Additionally, it is the responsibility of the smart contract author to ensure that `addDomain` and `removeDomain` are authenticated properly, otherwise an attacker could associate their smart contract with an undesirable domain.
+Additionally, it is the responsibility of the smart contract author to ensure that `addDomain` and `removeDomain` are authenticated properly, otherwise an attacker could associate their smart contract with an undesirable domain, which would simply break the ability to verify association with the proper domain.

+It is worth noting that for an attacker to falsy verify a contract against a domain would require them to compromise both the DNS settings **and** the smart contract itself.
+In this scenario, the attacker has likely also compromised the business' email domains as well.

 ## Copyright